angelasoler/angelasoler/README.md

 :recycle:
    Learning is not a linear path, that's why here, through my github account (repos and commits history), you can be able to follow my growth as a software developer.

-- 🌱 Cadete na escola 42 sp
+- 🌱 Cadet 42 sp school
   - Software engineering